jeslstep/Random-Giphy/README.md

 7. `git commit -m "YOUR COMMIT MESSAGE"`
 8. `git Push`
 9. Push to heroku `git push heroku master`

-Every time you make a change to the code that you want to see in Heroku: You'll have to make sure you run a build, then commit, then and push to Heroku.
-Every time.

-## Helpful
-### heroku logs - Display error logs
-### heroku config - Show basic app info
-### heroku restart - Sometimes it helps to turn things off an on again
-### heroku open - Opens the website for you project in the browser
-### More detailed instructions found here: https://devcenter.heroku.com/articles/git

 # Completed Steps
 1. Feature displayRandomGiphy -- get a random trending giphy from the Giphy Api by pressed the change giphy button